Tony Kaldas: Early life

-Kaldas was born January 1984 in Cairo, Egypt, the son of an Egyptian father and a Greek mother.
+Kaldas was born on January 20, 1984 in Cairo, Egypt, the son of an Egyptian father and a Greek mother.
 He displayed musical talent at a young age, performing musicals at the age of 4.
 His parents were resistant as they were afraid that he would not commit to his studies and that this would negatively affect his life.
 Kaldas was unable to convince his family otherwise and was thus unable to pursue his musical interests for years to come.
-The self-taught musician continues to use a "musical shorthand" that he developed as a child, rather than employing traditional musical notation.
+The self-taught musician continues to use a "musical shorthand" that he developed as a child, rather than employing traditional musical notation.However, the house was full of different music throughout the day, which Kaldas believed to be an important influence for him.

-However, the house was full of different music throughout the day, which Kaldas believed to be an important influence for him; he was lucky to be present among a family that enjoyed listening to different kinds of music.
+Kaldas has developed a passion for artistic expression as early on as four years by imitating actors and actresses after watching films and plays shown on television.
+Upon turning sixteen, Kaldas sang a religious French song that launched his musical career.

 He went to a French school in 1989, College des Freres, which had a great influence on his personality and expression that continued with him afterward.

-In 2003, Kaldas studied Classical Singing at Cairo Opera House along with his studies at the Architecture university.
-He was greatly inspired by the singer Asmahan as she was an Arabic singer that could sing in different genres and styles and studied classical music for sometime.
-His love for Asmahan began when he was 9 years old, much to everyone's astonishment as the singer died in 1944, 40 years before he was even born.
+In 2003, Kaldas studied Classical Singing at Cairo Opera House along with his studies at the architecture university.
+He was greatly inspired by the singer Asmaha, as she was an Arabic singer that could sing in different genres and styles and studied classical music for sometime.